US Closes Abuja Embassy After Ordering Employees, Families to Leave Nigeria's Capital

 Iran war: US issues security alert over protests

-The protests, according to the embassy, are linked to the ongoing conflict with Iran, and they could escalate into violence.
+The protests, according to the embassy, were linked to the ongoing conflict with Iran, and they could escalate into violence.
 The embassy further advised Americans to stay home during anticipated unrest in Nigeria's federal capital territory.

 Source: Legit.ng